-Following donation of the Beaufighter in April 1962, a Wackett Trainer was purchased, followed by the oldest complete aircraft in the collection, a DH60G Gypsy Moth.
+Following the donation and recovery of the Beaufighter in April, a Wackett Trainer was purchased, followed by the oldest complete aircraft in the collection, a DH60G Gypsy Moth.

 1963 was a busy year for the group.
 In January they bought an Avro Anson from Flinders Island Airlines, and in May bought a Meteor from the Department of Supply.
 TAA donated a Tiger Moth in mid-1963, and the year was rounded out by purchasing a Wirraway from CAC.

 Early in 1964, most of the collection was moved to a service station north of Lilydale, where the Gypsy Moth and Wackett were put on display.
 Later in the year many of the aircraft were taken to a market garden adjacent to Moorabbin Airport.

 In October 1964, a Proctor was donated, and by this stage the Department of Civil Aviation had agreed to lease the group land at Moorabbin Airport, with a fence erected on May 20th 1965.

 In 1966, the AARG returned for another look at the farming district near Colac and collected a Kittyhawk fuselage, while February 1967 saw the most spectacular arrival when a Fairey Firefly was flown from Bankstown to Moorabbin.

 The next stage in the Museum's development took place in July 1967 when the re-fencing of the site resulted in a total area of 300 feet by 140 feet.
 At this stage the AARG was just five years old.